Pioneers in tensile and membrane structures

 London 2012 Olympic Stadium: record breaking results

-The magnificent 88,000 seat Olympic Stadium was the site of many record breaking performances at the London 2012 Games.
+The Olympic Stadium was the site of many record-breaking performances.
 But to ensure these records were valid, wind speeds within the Stadium had to be below 2m/s.

-We engineered a roof that would deliver these results, using the latest computer modelling software to develop a tensile structure based on the concept of a bicycle wheel.
+We engineered a tensile structure based on the concept of a bicycle wheel.
 The outer steel ring supported the spectator seating, and connected to an inner tension ring of 10 steel cables which formed the central opening.
 This structure was then covered in 112 sections of lightweight membrane to provide shelter from the elements.

 Millennium Dome: a landmark entertainment venue